 This webpage describes how to efficiently create a model of multiple SPV’s and then consolidate the individual projects into consolidated financial statements.
 This method of consolidating many similar (but in no way identical) projects is useful for both real estate projects (like residential homes) or rooftop solar projects on commercial buildings.
-The individual project sheets and consolidations come from a master sheet and an SPV template file.
+Using this method, individual project sheets and consolidations come from a master sheet and an SPV template file.
 You can create multiple sheets with different SPV’s and put different projects into separate SPV’s with a relatively simple macro.
 Once you have a lot of individual SPV’s in separate sheets, you can consolidate the SPV’s using the INDIRECT function.
 This method of consolidating many similar (but in no way identical) projects is useful for both real estate projects (like residential homes) or rooftop solar projects on commercial buildings.
 There are a lot of solar pages related to the files and the methods described below.

 The file available for download below includes separate SPV’s for different facilities using the consolidation method with separately financing the SPV’s.
 You go to the master database sheet and set up names of the different facilities that could be residential homes, commercial buildings, solar roof-tops etc. with the start dates, size, construction periods, rental rates and other factors.
-Then you can copy the template for a single SPV to other SPV’s.
+Then you can copy the template for a single SPV to other SPV’s (using a macro).
 After creating the SPV’s and the sheet names, you can consolidate the SPV’s and put in financing.
 Finally, you can evaluate how the consolidated financing works with different scenarios and see how fast the consolidated loan can be paid off.
 Two files that work through this process are available for downloading by clicking on the buttons below.

 The process of modelling separate SPV’s using a master database and then putting them into a consolidated analysis is illustrated below.
 Financing of the cash flow can be made at the consolidated level or the SPV level.
 In the first file above, the financing is at the SPV and the consolidated level.
 The diagram below demonstrates that how you create a database, then make a template model for a single SPV that can accept the various different data items from the database.